logtail/logtail-js/packages/types/README.md

 ## Importing types

-You can import a shared type into a Typescript project by importing directly from this package:
+You can import a shared type into a TypeScript project by importing directly from this package:

 ```typescript
 // For example, `ILogtailLog`